Welcome to the Kindergarten Stage of Mind – The World of Connections

 The morning program, with a traditional Montessori multi-age class, gives students the opportunity to use advanced Montessori materials that challenge their inquisitive minds.
 Our older students master their skills by becoming “teachers” to their younger classmates when excitedly they share their knowledge by proudly and patiently giving lessons.

-Our Kindergartners spend one afternoon per month at our Elementary Academy working with the Elementary students – their peer mentors – and teachers.
+Our Kindergartners spend one afternoon per month at our Elementary campus working with elementary peer mentors and teachers.
 During these work days, Kindergarten students participate in advanced science and design activities, often working in the outdoor classroom at this unique and beautiful natural-setting campus.

 Kindergarten students develop important skills and habit for future academic success.
 They learn to be responsible for their learning and independent learners.
 They learn how to use their time in a constructive manner and to start and finish a project in a given time period.
 They gain skills for doing research projects based on science experiments, charting and graphing their findings, using a variety of resources such as encyclopedias, library, computers, surveys, and interviews.
 The program focuses on a strong science and math curriculum and more sophisticated language and cultural activities.
 A variety of subject-related field trips, guest speakers, and community projects are part of the Kindergarten program.